-To sanitize, use an approved sanitizing solution or mix one ounce of household bleach to 2 gallons of warm (95°F.-115°F.) water.
-Repeat steps 8-11 using the sanitizer solution in place of the cleaning solution.
+Repeat steps 8-11, only use an approved sanitizing solution in place of the cleaning solution.
+A possible sanitizing solution to use could be 1 ounce of household bleach mixed with 2 gallons of warm (95°F. - 115°F.) water.

 - 12. Remove the block from the float in the water reservoir. - 13.
 Switch the master switch to ON - 14.
 Continue ice making for at least 15 minutes, to flush out any cleaning solution.
+Check ice for acid taste continue icemaking until ice tastes sweet.